matildagaddi/power-outage-attacks/README.md

 - RES.CUST.PCT : the percent of customers of the state in the residential sector
 - COM.CUST.PCT : the percent of customers of the state in the commercial sector
 - IND.CUST.PCT : the percent of customers of the state in the industrial sector
+- OUTAGE.DURATION : the length of the outage in minutes